Skip to main content

 • Stable or declining trends year-over-year

-Why this matters: Cities like Cary, Morrisville, Apex, and many NC suburbs consistently meet these thresholds - while some larger metros vary widely by ZIP code.
+Why this matters: Cities like Cary, Morrisville, Apex, and many NC suburbs consistently meet these thresholds - which is exactly why they anchor most lists of the safest cities to live in North Carolina, while some larger metros vary widely by ZIP code.

 Step 2: Compare Neighborhoods, Not Just Cities